 Place the items to be wrapped on a table.
 Cut pieces of tissue paper into smaller squares, large enough to go around the items.
 Lay the cut paper and tape on the table.
 Add scissors if you choose.
 (We found that cutting the tissue paper was challenging for kids, so we didn’t use scissors.)

-If you choose, set up the gift wrap center as a “store” with related props–signs, cash register, telephone, and so forth.
+If you choose, set up the gift wrap station as a “store” with related props–signs, cash register, telephone, and so forth.
 (Use the items from the dramatic play holiday wrapping kit in your store.)
 Or set up your center as a wrapping presents activity at home.

 Our kids wrapped the boxes and gave them to others to open.
 We reused the paper for wrapping as much as possible.
 Our kids enjoyed the process of wrapping and unwrapping the boxes.